 In her attempt to gather information on the Easter Island script, Routledge (1919:250-

-The "writing" of Tomenika does not contribute anything to our understanding of rongorongo, but the text he recited is an important source on the neru (2).
-The beginning line, katau koe e te atuke, can be reconstructed with the help of another text from Tomenika, entitled tau ohive, i.e., tau o hiva, "beautiful girl of Hiva" (Reel 2:0815; Fischer 1997:290).
+The "writing" of Tomenika does not contribute anything to our understanding of rongorongo, but the text that was recited by Kapiera is an important source on the neru (2).
+The beginning line, katau koe e te atuke, can be reconstructed with the help of a text fragment from Tomenika, entitled tau ohive, i.e., tau o hiva, "beautiful girl of Hiva" (Reel 2:0815a; Fischer 1997:290).
 This fragment reads ka tau koe e ehe tuké e vene vene eti paro paroko – katau koe e pipi e mamai.
-Although the second part is obscure, it is clear from the presence of "beautiful girls", "Hiva", and the "paroko fish", that the "extraordinary star" in question is a neru girl (3).
+Although the second part is obscure, it is clear from the presence of "beautiful girls", "Hiva", and the "paroko fish", that the "extraordinary star" in question is a neru girl.

-The fact that Tomenika was well acquainted with material concerning initiation rituals can be deduced from yet another text, one which he supplied on March 17, 1915 as a so-
+The fact that Tomenika was well acquainted with material concerning initiation rituals can be deduced from another text, one which he supplied on March 17, 1915 as a so-

 This short text paints the same bleak picture as most of the other neru chants.
 It has several details with them in common such as the sitting "in the back" of a cave, the change of skin color, the loss of eyesight, the lack of movement, and the diet of sugarcane juice.
-Most importantly, it uses the term mata mahore, "injured eyes", which also appears in the long Tomenika text below but has been rendered as mata mahire (cf. line 65).
+Most importantly, it uses the term mata mahore, "injured eyes", which also appears in the long Kapiera text below but has been rendered as mata mahire (cf. line 65).
 Also of interest is the fact that Routledge's informants linked a category of rongorongo inscriptions to the take ritual (Reel 2:0814a).